 Many modern parents begin to worry if their child is slow at learning.
-To start with, parents and teachers need to refrain from negative comments such as labelling the child as ‘dumb’, ‘loser’, or any such absurd monikers.
-Children are super-sensitive and they depend on feedbacks from grownups to set their little lives in order.
-Your negativity further affects the child’s learning process as he begins to believe in his inability to learn.
+To start with, parents and teachers need to refrain from negative comments such as labeling the child as ‘dumb’, ‘loser’, or any such absurd monikers.
+Consider the question “Is your child a slow learner”.

 There can be several reasons why your child is finding it difficult to understand the subjects that others pick up easily.
-Parents and teachers must have the patience of repeating the idea clearly as many times required for the child to understand.
+Parents and teachers must have the patience of repeating the idea clearly as many times as required for the child to understand.
 Maybe, it’s something at school or at home that is affecting your child’s concentration.

 The key issues that affect the concentration of a child include:

 In addition, you must not make the mistake of trying to force study lessons.
 You have to be careful, sensitive, and caring to help your child keep up with the same pace as others.

 If you are dealing with a slow learner, the below tips could prove helpful to you:

-- Praise and reward: At every accomplishment, however small that may be to you, praise the child and offer rewards on certain difficult achievements.
+At every accomplishment, however small that may be to you, praise the child and offer rewards on certain difficult achievements.

-- Chat with the Teacher: Teachers have a major role to play in raising kids with slow thinking.
+Teachers have a major role to play in raising kids with slow thinking.
 Talk to the teachers so as to effectively sync in the school and home-teaching methods.

 Many doctors also love to diagnose ‘autism’ in slow learners.
 Yes, some children do have trouble coping up with the real world.
 However, that can be simply because your child does not find the real world fascinating!
 Autism is a medical condition and slow learners need not have this issue.

 It is crucial to encourage your kid to go out and play!
 For short breaks, you can arrange video games as a reward system.
-Tell your kid that you will allow him to play the game if he completes the homework fast.
+Tell your kid that you will allow them to play the game if they complete the homework fast.
 Such incentives always work wonders!